“My people, I am going to open your graves and bring you up from them; I will bring you back to the Land of Israel.…” (Ezekiel 37:12–14)

 But being in the Holy Land brought about an even more profound change for the Zahavies.

-“After we came to know the Lord in September 1978, we soon realized it was the hand of God that brought us here,” she said.
+“After we came to know the Lord, we soon realized it was the hand of God that brought us here,” she said.

 She attributes their coming to know Yeshua as Messiah to the faithful prayers of friends.